TusKANNy/seismic/docs/PythonUsage.md

 ##  Installation

 ## Package Installation
-We provide two options for installing Seismic's Python binding `pyseismic-lsr`.
+There are two (+1) options for installing Seismic's Python binding `pyseismic-lsr`.
 The first option is easier but may provide suboptimal performance, while the second one is slightly more complicated but runs faster.

+There is also a third option: install the Python ibinding for the latest version of Seismic for the Github repository.
+This version may be still unpublished but includes latest bugfixes.

 ### Python - Easy installation
 If you are not interested in obtaining maximum performance, you can install the package from a prebuilt Wheel.